ILBBBM2/floppy-shooter/README.md

 with such restrictions a classical game engine would not cut it, i would need to use something extremely lightweight. my first thoght was to use pygame as it was relatively easy but after some tests, just a simple pong game was 5 megabytes. after some web surfing i came across a wrapper for openGL that had a low system requirement, with little to no bloat, RayLib.

+## **a background on RayLib and floppy disk games**

+RayLib is not a game engine, rather a wrapper for openGL, which directly communicates with the hardware.
+Due to this i had to make my own "game engine". this essentially meant making camera movement, physics, collision and objects all from scratch whihc was the only way this game would have even been possible.
+Games were never meant to be put on floppy disks, even in the early days, they were just a installer that would run and copy the game files into your systems hard drive.
+DOOM a classic game took 4 floppy disks to install. other games made to fit in a floppy disk are usually rudementary text based games, or side scrolling 2D games.
+Even doom uses "2.5D" which is just 2D cleverly disguised to look like 3D.

 ## **challenges of raylib and openGL**